JannoEsko/sof2plus-engine/README.md

 sv_smartDownload 1
 ```

-As `sv_smartDownload` does remove all packages from `sv_referencedPaks` except for the current map, there is a possibility to enforce additional packages to be sent to the client with a cvar `sv_smartAdditionalPaks`.
+As `sv_smartDownload` does remove all packages from `sv_referencedPaks` except for the current map, there is a possibility to enforce additional packages to be sent to the client with cvars `sv_smartAdditionalPaksSilver` and `sv_smartAdditionalPaksGold`.
 ```
-sv_smartAdditionalPaks "pak1 pak2 pak3"
+sv_smartAdditionalPaksSilver "pak1 pak2 pak3"
+sv_smartAdditionalPaksGold "pak4 pak5 pak6"
 ```
-Additional packages is a space delimited list, where the package names shouldn't contain extensions (.pk3) and do note that they will only be served to Gold clients as it is today.
+Additional packages is a space delimited list, where the package names shouldn't contain extensions (.pk3).
 This does make `sv_pure` usage useless, but running pure server in a multiprotocol state nevertheless wouldn't properly work.

 ---